BeyondQuality/beyondquality/README.md

 # Beyond Quality, The QA/QE Community of Practice

-## What

-A collaborative _workspace_ where QA/QE professionals take the work they're already doing: research, talk, workshop and article prep, problem-solving — and make it better, faster, and shared.

-## Why

-This community is for quality professionals who want to go above and beyond their jobs.
-We strive to master our craft, challenge assumptions, and push the discipline forward **together**.
-Beyond Quality is for those who can't stop asking why.

-On most forums and platforms like Reddit, conversations are fleeting, ideas get buried, and there’s no guarantee of follow-through.

-Beyond Quality is a **working** community, not just a talking one.
-Here, QA/QE professionals collaborate on research, prepare talks and workshops, solve real problems, and document the results so they become lasting, reusable resources.
-By working together, we all can save time while producing higher-quality results, and get credit for the contributions (for example, by being listed in published whitepapers).

-## Who it's for
+## Who we are

-- QA/QE practitioners who want to sharpen their skills while saving time.
-- Speakers and writers looking to refine their talks, workshops and articles through peer feedback.
-- Problem-solvers who enjoy diagnosing testing challenges and finding better solutions.
-- Learners who want to grow by working alongside experienced professionals.

-## How

-We work in the open.
-Instead of siloed efforts that vanish after they’re done, we collaborate on the following activities:

-1. **[Research & Writing](research.md)**.
-Join ongoing projects like Economics of Testing and contribute resources, insights, and reviews.
-Improve your profile as a thought leader while producing open, reusable research.
+We are a community of technology professionals, who care about helping each other master our craft.

+Solving difficult problems in the pursuit of mastery can be a lonely task, but it need not be.
+Collaboration makes this work easier, more effective and fun.

+Here are a set of our core beliefs:
+_We are travellers on a journey of continuous improvement._
+_We go beyond the superficial.
+We go past the obvious to discover deeper truths.
+We transcend the ordinary to uncover the extraordinary._
+_We grow by helping others with care and generosity._
+_We build and collaborate in public._
+_We create the whole, that is greater than the sum of individual parts._

+This community is open to any tech professional who wants to bring depth and rigour into solving problems.
+We love cross-functional collaboration.
+We aren't limited to quality specialists, but we all care about the quality of our work.

+## What we do here

+Beyond Quality is a collaborative, public workspace.
+We share our project with the community and invite collaborators.

+Examples of the kind of work we do here:
+1. **[Research & Writing](research.md)**: Pursue interesting problems deeper, and uncover insights that are hidden beneath the surface.
+Share these insights though discussions, articles, blogs and white papers.
-2. **[Talk Preparation](talk.md)**.
-Present your talk ideas, get expert feedback, and refine them into conference-ready sessions.
-Help others do the same — and get recognized for your input.
+2. **[Talk Preparation](talk.md)**: Present your talk or workshop ideas, get expert feedback and refine them into conference-ready sessions.
+Help others do the same, and get recognized for your input.
 3. **Problem-Solving Sessions**.
-Bring real QA/QE challenges and work through solutions as a group.
-Learn diagnostic techniques and decision-making frameworks you can use in your job.

-4. **Product Feedback & Testing**.
-Participate in early access programs and influence the tools you use — while being part of a trusted inner circle.
+Problem-Solving Sessions: Share a problem that you are dealing with at work and get help from the community to solve it.
+Learn from the experience of others and pay it forward.

-You choose how to participate: just observe, throw in some links and ideas, partner with someone else's research, or start your own.
+But these are just examples.
+You choose how you wish to participate: just observe, throw in some links and ideas, partner with someone else’s research, or start your own.

+## Where we work

 For now, our home base is [BeyondQuality GitHub](https://github.com/sharovatov/beyondquality/): simple, open, and transparent.

-As we grow, we'll self-organize into Zoom calls, chats, or even physical gatherings.
+As we grow, we’ll self-organize into Zoom calls, chats, or even physical gatherings.
+The discussions we have on our GitHub page will form the basis for synchronous collaboration online or in-person.

 ## Founding Crew